 Why should you book a day tour to Florianópolis?

 There are few reasons why you should book a day tour to/in Florianópolis, first is the opportunity to see as much as you can in a few hours.
 Second, you have a guide with perfect English to tell the stories, to explain about the places and share with you the Brazilian way of life.
 Third, it’s safe and you won’t need to worry about transportation and how to get around.

-Our Scenic Drive to Florianópolis – walking tour and visit to Joaquina Beach was booked via GoBe a travel website with activities in 97 countries.
+Our Scenic Drive to Florianópolis – walking tour and visit to Joaquina Beach wasbooked via GoBe a travel website with activities in 97 countries.
 These guys know how to organize tours and excursions.
 Thumbs up for the useful guide about traveling in Brazil they sent to us prior the trip.
-On the email, they explained about the currency, weather, safety issues, hotel and airport tips, and even how is the tipping culture in Brazil.
+In the email, they explained about the currency, weather, safety issues, hotel and airport tips, and even how is the tipping culture in Brazil.
 Simple, straightforward information that will make your trip better.

-If you are visiting South of Brazil on a cruise ship, this day tour to Florianópolis is a perfect option.
+If you are visiting the South of Brazil on a cruise ship, this day tour to Florianópolis is a perfect option.
 In Santa Catarina state the ships can dock in Itajaí, Balneário Camboriú or Portobelo, three neighboring cities that are close to Florianópolis.
 Doesn’t matter where you are arriving, you can book this tour and the company will arrange the pickup according to your necessities.

 And if you are traveling around Brazil, put Florianópolis in your itinerary.
 I know Brazil is huge and it can be challenging to travel around, but I promise that Florianópolis will be worth the time and the money.
 Come for a few days or for only one night, the magic island is waiting for you.
 Book a tour in advance and enjoy the best of Florianópolis.